rbooth84/homelab/README.md

 At this point the cluster should be up and running and we can access it from our local machine.
 The rest of the guide will assume that you are running the commands from a windows machine.

 ## Installing Longhorn
-1. Install the helm repo:
+1. Setup the helm repo
     ```powershell
     helm repo add longhorn https://charts.longhorn.io
     helm repo update
     ```
 2. Install the Helm Chart
     ```powershell
     helm install longhorn longhorn/longhorn --namespace longhorn-system --create-namespace